Vlad-Urs/oop_lab0/README.md

 - after writing the code, and running it with make and gcc the source code was initialized in a local repository, I logged into GitHub, and created a new repository there, afterwards pushing the code file to the gh repository, all through the terminal as can be seen through the screenshots.

+(also I mistakenly named this lab "1" instead of "0")